Step Potential and Touch Potential: A 101 Easy Explanation

 Calculation of Step Potential and Touch Potential

-Assuming all the potential differences before the electric shock are unchanged.
-When a person walks on the ground, the touch resistance RF between the two feet and the ground surface and the body resistance RB are connected in series, and the permissible step potential US between the two feet is:
+The touch resistance RF between human feet and ground and the human body resistance RB is connected in series, then the permissible step potential US between the two feet is given by:

-When a personnel stands on the ground and touches any grounded conductor, the touch resistances between the two feet and the ground are parallel, and the actual voltage, that is the permissible touch potential UT between one hand and one foot is
+Similarly, when a person on the ground, touches a grounded conductor, the touch resistances of the two feet with the ground are parallel, therefore the permissible touch potential, UT between the hand and feet is given by

-When the feet come in contact with the ground, the touch resistance RF between one foot and the ground surface has a strong influence on the body current.
-Usually, one foot is considered as a round plate with a radius b (in cm) and then, in uniform soil, RF can be calculated by
+Usually, the human feet is considered as a round plate with a radius b (in cm) in uniform soil, then RF can be calculated by

 RF = ρS / 4b

 where ρS is soil resistivity (in Ω m).
-Usually, b = 8 cm, and then the touch resistance of one foot is 3 ρS (in ohms).
+Usually, b = 8 cm, and then the touch resistance of one feet is approximately 3 ρS (in ohms).

-According to Equation IK50 = 0.116 / √t for calculating the allowable body current, the maximum permissible step potential and touch potential, US50 & UT50 respectively for a 50 kg human body in a power system with a large earth fault current can be obtained
+Now, the maximum permissible step potential and touch potential, US50 & UT50 respectively for a 50 kg considering body resistance of 1000 ohm can be obtained by

 V R I